External Advisory Board Members

 Cheryl Clyburn Crawford, Executive Director, MassVOTE

-Cheryl Clyburn Crawford is the Executive Director of MassVOTE.
-Cheryl is the 1st Vice President of the NAACP-Boston Branch.
+Cheryl Clyburn Crawford is the Executive Director of MassVOTE and also serves as the the 1st Vice President of the NAACP-Boston Branch.
 She is a former Executive Board Chair of EmergeMA, a political leadership training program.
 Cheryl sits on the Women's Pipeline for Change’s Oversight and Planning Board.
 She is an active member of the Order of the Eastern Star; a Prince Hall affiliated organization.
 She is a member of the Attorney General’s Advisory Council on Racial Justice and Equity.
 Most recently she was appointed to the Citizen’s Commission on Constitutional Amendment, as well as a board member of American Promise.Before MassVOTE, Cheryl served as Campaign Manager and then Chief of Staff to State Representative Willie Mae Allen.
 Born in New York, Cheryl grew up in Boston; and is a graduate of Lesley College, Cambridge, MA.

 Carol Donovan, Former Massachusetts State Representative

 Former Representative Carol A. Donovan of Woburn served seven terms in the Massachusetts House of Representatives.
-She is president of the 1991 Class of Legislators and during her last term she served on the Energy Committee, and the Personnel & Administration Committee.
+She serves as president of the 1991 Class of Legislators and during her last term, she served on the Energy Committee and the Personnel and Administration Committee.
 She was a member of the Special Committee on Foster Care.
-During her 14-year tenure as State Representative, she served as a member on the following committees: Ways and Means, Rules, Housing, Banks & Banking, Rules and Public Safety.
+During her 14-year tenure as State Representative, she served as a member on the following committees: Ways and Means, Rules, Housing, Banks and Banking, Rules and Public Safety.
 She was Treasurer for the Massachusetts Caucus of Women Legislators and a member of the Legislative Caucus of Older Citizens Concerns, the Massachusetts Legislative Children's Caucus (Steering Committee), and the Legislative Tobacco Control Caucus.
 She formerly served as the Vice Chair of Bills in Third Reading and as Vice Chair of the Post Audit and Oversight Committees.
 Donovan served on the Executive Board of the National Council of State Governments (CSG) organization and as a member of the Eastern Regional Executive Board of the CSG.
 She is an active member of the Massachusetts Women's Political Caucus and the national organization of WiLL/WAND (Women's Legislative Lobby/Women's Action for New Directions).
 In 1996, Donovan was elected to the Massachusetts Electoral College as an Elector for President Clinton and Vice President Gore.
 She has her bachelor’s and master’s degrees from Regis College.
+Donovan was part of the first cohort of CWPPP Distinguished Public Service Fellows.

 Jovita Fontanez, Former Head of Boston Election Commission